 In 1794, in the Arctic Sea, Captain Robert Walton is a man obsessed to reach the North Pole, pushing his crew to exhaustion.
 When his ship hits an iceberg, it is stranded in the ice.
 Out of the blue, Captain Walton and his men overhear a dreadful cry and they see a stranger coming to the ship.
-He introduces himself and Victor Frankenstein and he tells to the captain the story of his life since he was a little boy in Geneva.
-Victor is a brilliant student and in love with his stepsister Elizabeth, an orphan that was raised by his father Baron Frankenstein.
-In 1793, Victor moves to Ingolstadt to study at the university and he promises to get married to Elizabeth.
-At the university, Victor befriends Henry Clerval who becomes his best friend.
-Victor gets close to Professor Waldman and decides to create life to cheat death, but Waldman advises him that he should not try this experiment since the result would be an abomination.
-When Waldman dies, Victor steals his notes and tries to create ...Written by
+He introduces himself as Victor Frankenstein and he tells the Captain the story of his life since he was a little boy in Geneva.
+Victor is a barilliant student, and in love with his stepsister Elizabeth, an orphan that was raised by his father Baron Victor von Frankenstein.
+In 1793, Victor moves to Ingolstadt to study at the university, and he promises to get married to Elizabeth.
+At the university, Victor befriends Henry Clerval, who becomes his best friend.
+Victor gets close to Professor Waldman and decides to create life to cheat death, but Waldman advises him that he should not try this experiment, since the result would be an abomination.
+When Waldman dies, Victor steals his notes and tries...Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 41 of 79 people found this review helpful.